 Related Read: How to Delete Cookies Automatically at Browser Exit?

-While you may be inclined towards using your browser’s private browsing window, it’s important to know that it won’t keep you anonymous online.
+While you may be inclined towards using your browser’s incognito mode, it’s important to know that it won’t keep you unidentified online.
 It only prevents your browser from storing information about you, but it still does get recorded somewhere, right?
-Here’s more about how private browsing works.
+Here’s more about

 Use a Proxy Site

-A Proxy site or server will mask your IP address and other vital information that could be used against you by assigning you a different IP address.
+An HTTP Proxy site or HTTP proxy server will mask your IP address and other vital information that could be used against you by assigning you a different IP address.
 Since your IP is hidden, no one can monitor your online activities.
+Your web browser talks to the anonymous HTTP proxy server or HTTP proxy servers, and the anonymous proxy server talks to the website keeping you somewhat safe.
+This HTTP proxy comes for Internet Explorer, Safari, Opera, and most other web browsers.
+But these proxy websites are mostly free service or free services and are filled with Ads.

 Furthermore, you can also access any websites or services that might be blocked in your country or region.
 All you’d have to do is connect to a server in a different country where that content is not blocked.

-The major downside to a Proxy service is that while you might be hidden from everyone else, but you can’t expect the same from the proxy service you are using.
-Since majority of the proxy services are free, you can’t say for sure that they don’t monitor and sell your private data.
+The major downside to a web proxy, proxy website, proxy servers is that while you might be hidden from everyone else, but you can’t expect the same from the web proxy you are using or send anonymous email from your web browsers.
+Since the majority of the web proxy are free, you can’t say for sure that they don’t monitor and sell your private data.

-Another downside of using a proxy service is that these services come without any security guarantee.
-In other words, proxy services offer only anonymous IPs but not online security that usually comes in the form of encryption.
+Another downside of using a free service web proxy is that these services come without any security guarantee.
+In other words, these free services offer only unrecognized IPs but not online security that usually comes in the form of encryption.

-Due to the lack of online security and the absence of any privacy guarantee, proxy services are not the recommended option for anonymous surfing.
+Due to the lack of online security and the absence of any privacy guarantee, proxy services are not the recommended option for secret browsing.

 Use a VPN

-When it comes to surfing the internet with complete freedom and anonymity, a VPN is your best option as it hides your digital footprint.
-A VPN encrypts all the data you transfer over the internet, making you invisible from prying eyes.
+When it comes to surfing the free basic web with complete freedom and anonymity, a VPN(Virtual Private Network) is your best option as it hides your digital footprint and your IP address.
+A VPN encrypts all the data end to end you transfer over the web, making you invisible from prying eyes.

-And very much like a Proxy server, a VPN hides your online activities by changing your IP address.
+And very much like a web proxy, a VPN service hides your online activities by changing your IP address.
 It connects you to a server in a different country with a different IP, stopping all would-be intruders from watching what you do online.

 Wrapping Things Up

-Moreover, our online surfing habits can be stored by ISPs, which is then sold to the highest bidders or handed over to law enforcement agencies in case they require it to conduct their investigation.
-This is why it’s extremely important nowadays to be a silent and anonymous on the internet.
+Moreover, our online browsing habits can be stored by ISPs, which is then sold to the highest bidders or handed over to law enforcement agencies in case they require it to conduct their investigation.
+This is why it’s extremely important nowadays to be silent and unidentified on the web.

 If you surf the web without letting anyone notice you, rest assured that trouble won’t come knocking at your door anytime soon!